Difficulty

 This guide will teach you how to grow grass in your lawn and fill in empty patches for a lush, green landscape in just a few steps.

-Best Time to Reseed Your Lawn
+Best Time to Plant Grass Seed

-The type of seed you use dictates when to plant grass because of variations in the growth cycle.
+The type of seed you use determines when to plant grass because of variations in the growth cycle.
 When planting a lawn, the more you work with the grass seed’s natural cycle, the easier it will be to make your grass grow.

-Prepare the Soil
+Prepare the Soil for Planting Grass Seed

 Your county’s Cooperative Extension Service can provide a thorough analysis of your soil and provide information on how to plant grass in your locality.
 Or, you can use a soil test kit to check the pH levels in your yard.
 Learn more about pH and testing soil.